Can CBD Help With Teen Anxiety

 During this process, the prefrontal cortex (right behind your forehead) gets "shut down" for remodeling.

-Hence, all the risky and emotional responses during teenage years!
+Hence, all the risky and emotional responses during the teenage years!

 There's a spurt of growth right before puberty and then a pruning back of this entire system during puberty.